 How Can I Overcome This Refusal?

-Examples of specimens normally acceptable for services are signs, photographs, brochures, website printouts or advertisements that show the mark used in the actual sale or advertising of the services.
-For more information on substitute specimens, see 37 C.F.R. §§2.59(a), 2.71(c); TMEP §§904.03 et seq., 904.05, 1301.04 et seq.
+For more information on substitute specimens, see 37 C.F.R. §§2.59(a), 2.71(c) and TMEP §§904.03 et seq., 904.05, 1301.04 et seq.

-For more information on amending the basis, see 15 U.S.C. §1051(c), (d); 37 C.F.R. §§2.76, 2.88; TMEP §§806.03(c), 1103.
+For more information on amending the basis, see 15 U.S.C. §1051(c), (d); 37 C.F.R. §§2.76, 2.88; and TMEP §§806.03(c), 1103.